un1tz3r0/controlnetvideo/README.md

 ##### by Victor Condino <un1tz3r0@gmail.com>
 ##### May 21 2023

-This file contains the code for the video2video controlnet model, which can apply Stable Diffusion to a video, while maintaining frame-to-frame consistency.
+This file contains the code for a simple img2img-controlnet video processor, which can apply Stable Diffusion to a video while attempting to maintain frame-to-frame consistency.
 It is based on the Stable Diffusion img2img model, but adds a motion estimator and motion compensator to maintain consistency between frames.

+### New as of Oct 2024 -- Flux, SDXL Reference

+I've added support for **Flux.1** and **SDXL controlnet** and **reference-only** control schemes.
+See below for some examples...

+#### Some examples of sdxl img2img reference

+These videos were made with the 'refxl' controlnet option, which is an implementation of reference-only control for sdxl img2img.
+Effects are interesting.
+Needs more experimentation.

+`./venv/bin/python3 controlnetvideo.py examples/PXL_20240827_063831973.TS.mp4 examples/outh-2.mp4 --prompt kowloon\ walled\ city\ manifold\ garden\ pixel\ perfect\ anton\ fadeev\ studio\ ghibli\ miyazaki\ city\ streets --dump-frames progress.png --show-input --show-output --show-motion --color-info --motion-sigma 0.1 --motion-alpha 0.1</b> --color-fix none --feedthrough-strength 0.08 --swap-images --init-image-strength 0.60 --controlnet refxl`

+`./venv/bin/python3 controlnetvideo.py examples/PXL_20240827_063831973.TS.mp4 examples/outh-3.mp4 --prompt manifold\ garden\ cityscape\ billowing\ clouds\ of\ thick\ clored\ smoke\ anton\ fadeev\ studio\ ghibli\ miyazaki\ city\ streets --dump-frames progress.png --show-input --show-output --show-motion --color-info --motion-sigma 0.1 --motion-alpha 0.1</b> --color-fix none <b>--feedthrough-strength 0.2 --swap-images --init-image-strength 0.53 --controlnet refxl`

-## Installation
+# Installation

 ### Pre-requisites